-‘Better Call Saul’ Season 3 Premiere Date, TCA Panel Talk And Sneak Peek Trailer
+‘Better Call Saul’ Season 3 Premiere Date, TCA Panel Talk, And Sneak Peek Trailer

 As the Inquisitr reported, one of the newest promotional videos for Better Call Saul came in the form of a Los Pollos Hermanos television advertisement with Gus Fring, played by Giancarlo Esposito, reprising his role as proprietor of the fast-food restaurant which also masquerades as a meth lab.

-The Television Critics Association panel talk for Season 3 of Better Call Saul was held in Pasadena, California on Saturday, January 14, and Giancarlo Esposito surprised television critics after he appeared and began handing out chicken from Los Pollos Hermanos boxes.
+The Television Critics Association panel talk for Season 3 of Better Call Saul was held in Pasadena, California, on Saturday, January 14, and Giancarlo Esposito surprised television critics after he appeared and began handing out chicken from Los Pollos Hermanos boxes.
 Giancarlo explained that he was very excited to be back with the “family of filmmakers.”

 “I’m honored to be asked back.
 I had to remind myself to be very present in the character who, in the prequel is more immature than when we left off.
 I’m reminding myself that he’s still finding his way, business man that he is, in regards to where we left off where he was at with the cartel.
 I’m excited to be back.
 Gus is a cagey character.
 I’m going back to the original stage direction that was really inspiring to me, which was ‘hiding in plain sight.’
 You’re not who you think you are.
 Sometimes you have different agendas and go about achieving things in different ways.”

 The Los Pollos Hermanos promotional video for Better Call Saul with Gus Fring was the idea of Giancarlo Esposito, as Vince Gilligan says.
-Gilligan says that he was very happy that AMC agreed to air the commercial on late night television in places like Albuquerque, New Mexico, as Deadline reported.
+Gilligan says that he was very happy that AMC agreed to air the commercial on late-night television in places like Albuquerque, New Mexico, as Deadline reported.

 Giancarlo said that he was extremely pleased to come back as Gus Fring and had no hesitations at all about appearing in Better Call Saul.
 The show’s co-creator Peter Gould explained that Esposito agreeing was a good thing as there was “no Plan B. So that it has served us well.”